 - 1 teaspoon vanilla extract

-- 2 cups almond flour or oat flour**
+- 2 cups almond flour, or gluten free oat flour

 - ½ teaspoon baking soda